Sdillon215/floral-erp/README.md

 - `ACCESS_TOKEN_EXPIRE_MINUTES` (optional) – token lifetime, defaults to 1440.
 - `SQLALCHEMY_ECHO` (optional) – set to `false` to silence SQL logging (default `true`).

+### Roles & Authorization

+Users authenticate via JWT and receive one of the following roles (admins bypass role checks):

+- `sales` – manage customers and products.
+- `picker_packer` – picking/packing fulfillment role (logic to be added as modules grow).
+- `buyer` – manage suppliers and purchasing.

+Admins (`is_admin = true`) can access every endpoint regardless of assigned role.
+Non-admins must match the role required by each router.

 ### Authentication

 Seed an admin user (e.g. via tests or a migration) and obtain a JWT: